-The school adopts a graduated approach to this process based on Quality 1st Teaching.
-A child will be recognised as a 'School support' pupil when they require a level of intervention or adaption to basic teaching approaches in order to maintain rates of progress, which may also be slower than peers and minimise gaps with their non-SEND peers, which are beyond the provision for the majority of the class.
-At this stage, provision is funded by the school.
+We adopt a graduated approach to this process based on Quality 1st Teaching.
+A child will receive 'School Support' when they require a level of intervention or adaption to basic teaching approaches in order to maintain rates of progress, which may also be slower than peers and minimise gaps with their non-SEND peers, which are beyond the provision for the majority of the class.
+At this stage, provision is funded by the academy.

-Further to this, pupils may be supported through 'SEND Support' when a greater level or more specialised/bespoke programmes are required.
+Further to this, pupils may be supported through 'SEND Support' when a greater level or more specialised/ bespoke programmes are required.
 Progress gaps with peers may be more profound due to slower rates of progress, even with clear learning support.
-Provision is more likely to be maintained with additional funding applied for by the SENDCo from the 'Additional

-Family Needs' funding stream.
+Provision is more likely to be maintained with additional funding applied for by the SENDCo from the 'Additional Family Needs' funding stream.
 At this level, intervention strategies are bespoke to the child's specific needs and the provision pathway may be supported by outside agencies.

 Should a parent/carer have concerns about their child in relation to SEND, they may either contact the class teacher, who will discuss concerns and possible strategies with the SENDCo Mrs Clarke and/or the Head teacher Mrs Wood (0115 9110402) directly.
-We would then devise a strategy of support/monitoring in partnership with the parent/carer and the pupil.
+We would then devise a strategy of support/monitoring in partnership with the parent/carer and the child.